Who Is the Marketplace for?

 - Own a small business

 When You Can Enroll: The next open enrollment period is Nov.
-15, 2014, to Feb.
-15, 2015.
+1, 2016, to Jan.
+31, 2017.
 Enroll online at HealthCare.gov or call 800-318-2596.
-You can also download an enrollment application at HealthCare.gov, or insurance brokers can help you enroll.
+You can also download an enrollment application at HealthCare.gov, or get help in person through a Navigator or insurance broker.